 The best part?
 The cats are scared as hell of Jeff.
 The cats will get within three paces of the chickens before Jeff fluffs up her feathers and takes a peck at one of them.

 It’s hilarious watching cats get picked on by chickens.
 And it’s interesting to watch Jonathan lead a bunch of chickens into the coop and see which follow and which stay behind.
+I think it would be almost funnier if we invested in a chicken tractor style coop, like a little chicken coop caravan on wheels!
 It’s almost as if Jeff tries for independence, protests just enough, then must be led into her chambers…

 What’s the point in all of this?
 It’s amazing how much nature imitates human realities.
 What better classroom is there than a small farm for a young man?
 Some follow, some need cajoling.
 They all need feeding and care, and some need more than others.